Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 If the module was installed from the source, rename the name of the folder of the module to `EasyAdmin`.

-Uncompress files and rename module folder `EasyAdmin`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [installing a module].

 In some cases, in particular when the server is behind a proxy, a firewall or a specific infrastructure, your may need to add credentials in your config (omeka